GoogleChrome/lighthouse-ci/docs/configuration.md

 _target=filesystem only_

 The directory relative to the current working directory in which to output a `manifest.json` along with the Lighthouse reports collected.
-Any existing `manifest.json` in that directory will be overwritten.
+If `manifest.json` already exists in that directory, the action will fail.

 Sample file structure for `--outputDir=./lhci` on `https://www.example.com/page`